tamius-han/ultrawidify/README.md

 ## Plans for the future

-0. Memory leak bugfix (soon™)
-1. Handle porting of extension settings between versions.
-(Some people had some issues where extension broke until reinstalled, and corrupted settings seemed to be the problem.)
+~~1.
+Handle porting of extension settings between versions.
+(Some people had some issues where extension broke until reinstalled, and corrupted settings seemed to be the problem.)~~ seems to work for me?
 2. Reintroduce gradual zoom on z and u and provide a way to 'scroll' the zoomed in video up/down left/right reintroduce settings page (rebindable keys, blacklist/whitelist management, some settings for automatic aspect ratio detection)
-3. site-specific options for sites that require additional CSS classes or other hacks (see: vimeo, which is disable)
+3. site-specific options for sites that require additional CSS classes or other hacks (see: vimeo, which is disabled)
 4. figure the best way to do GUI (injecting buttons into the player bar is not a good way.
 Been there, done that, each site has its own way and some appear to be impossible).
 Might get bumped to be released alongside #2
 5. Stretch mode, because some people are very salty and toxic about the fact that this extension is here to solve a problem that's different than the one they want.
 More salty than me rn.
+6. Improvements to automatic aspect ratio detection

 ## Changelog

+### v2.2.3 (AMO)

+* Fixed automatic aspect ratio detection on DRM-protected sites.

-### v2.2.2 (AMO)
+### v2.2.2

 * Fixes problems with switching from normal to fullscreen player on youtube.
 If 2.2.1 didn't fix the font issue, this version should have.